Massage for Older People

 The Effects of Massage on Older People

-Geriatric gentle massage helps stimulate the circulation naturally.
-Without causing any discomfort, so many older people are happy to give themselves over to the hands of an expert massage therapist when they are feeling tense and in need of healing touch.
+Geriatric gentle massage helps stimulate circulation naturally.
+Without causing any discomfort, so many older people are happy to give themselves over to an expert massage therapist’s hand when they feel tense and need a healing touch.

-One important benefit of massage is that it doesn’t have any side effects.
+One significant benefit of massage is that it doesn’t have any side effects.
 It won’t interact with the older person’s medicines for conditions that often affect them (diabetes, depression, Parkinson’s, dementia, and other common conditions.)
-In some cases, physicians have been able to reduce regular medications because of regular massage sessions.
+Physicians have sometimes reduced regular medications because of regular massage sessions.

 Helping Counteract the Signs of Old Age